Reality tunnel: Similar ideas

-The meme is another source of gloss; it is "transmitted from one mind to another through speech, gestures, rituals, or other imitable phenomena."
-Because we're social creatures, there are reasons for us to adopt some social currencies.

 In line with Kantian thought, as well as the work of Norwood Russell Hanson, studies have indeed shown that our brains "filter" the data coming from our senses.
 This "filtering" is largely unconscious and may be influenced—more-or-less in many ways, in societies and in individuals—by biology, cultural constructs including education and language (such as memes), life experiences, preferences and mental state, belief systems (e.g. world view, the stock market), momentary needs, pathology, etc.

 An everyday example of such filtering is our ability to follow a conversation, or read, without being distracted by surrounding conversations, once called the cocktail party effect.

 In his 1986 book Waking Up, Charles Tart—an American psychologist and parapsychologist known for his psychological work on the nature of consciousness—introduced the phrase "consensus trance" to the lexicon.
 Tart likened normal waking consciousness to hypnotic trance.
 He discussed how each of us is from birth inducted to the trance of the society around us.
 Tart noted both similarities and differences between hypnotic trance induction and consensus trance induction.
 (See G. I. Gurdjieff).

 Some disciplines—Zen for example, and monastic schools such as Sufism—seek to overcome such conditioned realities by returning to less thoughtful and channeled states of mind.
 Similarly, the philosophy of life Pyrrhonism seeks to overcome these conditioned realities by inducing epoche (suspension of judgment) through skeptical arguments.

 Constructivism is a modern psychological response to reality-tunneling.

-For Wilson, a fully functioning human ought to be aware of their reality tunnel, and be able to keep it flexible enough to accommodate, and to some degree empathize with, different reality tunnels, different "game rules", different cultures....
+For Wilson, a fully functioning human ought to be aware of their reality tunnel, and be able to keep it flexible enough to accommodate, and to some degree empathize with, different reality tunnels, different "game rules", different cultures ...
 Constructivist thinking is the exercise of metacognition to become aware of our reality tunnels or labyrinths and the elements that "program" them.
-Constructivist thinking should, ideally, decrease the chance that we will confuse our map of the world with the actual world....
+Constructivist thinking should, ideally, decrease the chance that we will confuse our map of the world with the actual world ...
 [This philosophy] is currently expressed in many Eastern consciousness-exploration techniques.

-Another example is Lacan's distinction between "The Real" and the "Symbolic".
-Lacan argued that the Real is the imminent unified reality which is mediated through symbols that allow it to be parsed into intelligible and differentiated segments.
-The symbolic, which is primarily subconscious, is further abstracted into the Imaginary (our actual beliefs and understandings of reality).
-These two orders ultimately shape the way we come to perceive reality.